Barkinsons/Secure-Internet-Poker/README.md

 ## Closing remarks

+*Note* that ANSI escape sequences are used for changing the color of terminal output.
+If your terminal does not support this the output will look a little weird, but should still be readable.

 I hope you enjoyed my Secure Internet Poker Game!
 PLEASE, if possible give feedback via pull request comments, it would mean a lot to me!